OlekSt/MilestoneProjectOne/README.md

 ## Manual (logical) testing of all elements and functionality on every page

-All the pages were tested on an Android phone, a laptop, because i don't have any other devices available, i tested Desktop and Ipad via the [Am I responsive](http://ami.responsivedesign.is/#)where you can scroll and click buttons & links on all the screens.
+All the pages were tested on an Android phone, a laptop, because i don't have any other devices available, i tested Desktop and Ipad via the [Am I responsive](http://ami.responsivedesign.is/#) where you can scroll and click buttons & links on all the screens.
 I also checked all the pages on the developer tools.

 ### Home Page

 1. Navigation Menu
 * I opened the Home page.
 Checked how the navigation menu is placed, and how well visible it is.
 It took me some adjusting for best location that works for all sizes.
 It is still can be fine-tuned, as it is not perfect.
 Especially in mobile view; home icon is not placed as it is intended, i will need to work on fixing that.
 The placement and visibility needs some additional work for improvement.
 * Checked if all the menu icons are responsive on all the pages.
-And if each menu items higlights correctly according to which page is active.
+And if each menu items highlights correctly according to which page is active.
 * Clicked on all the Menu items to check if it switches between pages, and how hero image animation works on all of them.
 I had a problem with size of the hero image for desktops, it was too small.
 I have added a bigger image for screens over 1300px.
 * Logo was clicked from all the three pages and as expected it took the client to the Home Page.

 2. About and Services section
-* Checked how sections, images and texts are responsive on various sizes of screens, if they re-arrange correclty for Pad and mobile view.
+* Checked how sections, images and texts are responsive on various sizes of screens, if they re-arrange correctly for Pad and mobile view.
-* Clciked the link about the quadrocopter to check if it takes to the correct DJI website.
+* Clicked the link about the quadcopter to check if it takes to the correct DJI website.
 * Clicked the call-to-action button to check if it takes to the correct page.

 3. Footer
 * Checked how  the footer re-arranges according to change of screen size, and if it looks as planned on all screen sizes.
 * Checked if license link is responsive and changes font & background when a mouse moves over it.
 Clicked the link to show license if it opens the correct document.
-* Moved the mouse over the socila media icons to check if they react as planned, byt changing color and background.
+* Moved the mouse over the social media icons to check if they react as planned, byt changing colour and background.
 Clicked on each icon to check if the lead to correct pages.

 ### Projects Page